-The Milton Keynes Strengthening Families Outcome Plan (PDF, 272KB) outlines the eligibilty criteria for the programme.
+The Milton Keynes Strengthening Families Outcome Plan (PDF, 162KB) outlines the eligibility criteria for the programme.
+The expanded Programme focuses on transformational change at local level to encourage all agencies to deliver a ‘whole family approach’.
 When making a referral, families will need to meet at least two of the six national headline criteria (below) to be eligible for the programme:

 - Parents and children involved in crime or anti-social behaviour